Merzasphor/MWSE/docs/source/lua/type/tes3ui/events.rst

         A raw key press.
     **keyEnter**
         The Return key is pressed.
+    **help**
+        On mouseover, but also marking the element as having a tooltip.
+Create a tooltip within the callback using the `tes3ui.createTooltipMenu`_ function.
     **focus**
         When a menu is clicked on, and moved on top of other menus.
     **unfocus**